YahuiSun/bump_hunting/README.md

 These files are for our paper:

 <b>Yahui Sun, Jun Luo, Theodoros Lappas, Xiaokui Xiao, and Bin Cui.
-Hunting multiple bumps in graphs.
+Hunting Multiple Bumps in Graphs.
 PVLDB, 13(5): 656-669, 2020.</b>

 The introduction of these files are as follows.
 For any enquiry, please feel free to contact Yahui SUN: https://yahuisun.com